EdoStoppa/dementiaFeaturesExtractor/README.md

 ```

 ### - Data
-Download all transcripts and audio files of the Pitt's Corpus from DementiaBank (for the audio files I reccomend using the Multi-file Downloader for Chrome or Firefox).
+Download all transcripts and audio files of the Pitt's Corpus from DementiaBank (for the audio files I reccomend using the Multi-file Downloader extension for Chrome or Firefox).
 The anagraphic data is available without any special access right, so I've included the csv file directly in the repository.

-Then insert all files in the `data` folder following this folders structure:
+Insert all files in the `data` folder following this folders structure:

 ```
 -> data
 ----> anagraphic_data
 ----> audiomp3
 --------> Control
+------------> 4 folders: "cookie", "fluency", "recall", and "sentence"
 --------> Dementia
+------------> 4 folders: "cookie", "fluency", "recall", and "sentence"
 ----> discourse_trees
+--------> control
+------------> 3 folders: "doc", "seg", and "sent"
+--------> dementia
+------------> 3 folders: "doc", "seg", and "sent"
 ----> extracted
 ----> SUBTLEX
 ----> transcripts
 --------> Control
+------------> 4 folders: "cookie", "fluency", "recall", and "sentence"
 --------> Dementia
+------------> 4 folders: "cookie", "fluency", "recall", and "sentence"
 ```
+For now everything that should be inside the folder `data/discourse_trees` will be provided directly from me.
+Just write me an email at estopp2@uic.edu and I'll send the data required.
+In the future I'll try to recreate the scripts necessary to generate this missing data and I'll include those in this repository.

 ---